2 Dumb Credit Card Mistakes to Avoid

 Continue Reading Below

-But used the wrong way, they can cause your debt balances to swell, racking up enormous interest charges.
-With that in mind, Motley Fool analysts Michael Douglass and Nathan Hamilton discuss two credit card mistakes that could lead you to get hit with unnecessary fees and fall short of your financial goals.
-Watch the video below to learn more.
+With that in mind, Motley Fool analysts Michael Douglass and Nathan Hamilton discuss in the video below two credit card mistakes to avoid.

 5 Simple Tips to Skyrocket Your Credit Score Over 800!